 |Monthly Expenses in Puerto Escondido|

 |Total Monthly Expenses||$1518 (£1029) for 2 people|

-As always we tracked our expenses in our travel budgeting app Trail Wallet.
+As always we tracked our expenses in our travel budgeting app Trail Wallet (sadly, no longer available).
 Here are the total costs for the month in the three currencies we used: British pounds, US dollars, and Mexican pesos.
 Each currency is shown in a different Trail Wallet theme.

 We budgeted £30 ($44) a day but, as often happens, we were over budget.
 For the daily average of each category see the Trail Wallet screenshots below.